8 minute read

 employees

-Electronic payslips can be accessed at home, at work or on the go so that you can deliver digital documents to everyone.
+Electronic payslips can be accessed from home, at work, or on the go, allowing you to deliver digital documents to everyone.
 All they need is a device that is connected to the internet.

 To get employee buy-in, you need to be digitally inclusive.
-Make sure the electronic payslip solution you choose can easily deliver electronic payslips to all your employees and not just those with a company email address or access to your company intranet.
+Ensure the electronic payslip solution you choose can easily deliver electronic payslips to all your employees, not just those with a company email address or access to your company intranet.
 This should include temporary workers, remote staff, students and pensioners.

 Whether you’re considering using your payroll software or a third-party provider to deliver electronic payslips, make sure they deliver a service that provides the seven key benefits we’ve covered as a minimum: